Essential hyperbolic Coxeter polytopes: Coxeter polytopes and their facets

 It is convenient to describe Coxeter polytopes by their Coxeter diagrams.
 Let $P$ be a Coxeter polytope with facets $f_1,\dots,f_r$.
 The Coxeter diagram $\Sigma(P)$ of the polytope $P$ is a diagram with nodes $v_1,\dots,v_r$; two edges $v_i$ and $v_j$ are not joined if the hyperplanes spanned by $f_i$ and $f_j$ are orthogonal; $v_i$ and $v_j$ are joined by an edge with weight

 If $\Sigma=\Sigma(P)$, then $\Gr(\Sigma)$ coincides with the Gram matrix of outer unit normals to the facets of $P$ (referring to the standard model of hyperbolic $d$-space in $\R^{d,1}$).

 It is shown in~\cite{V1} that a Coxeter diagram $\Sigma(P)$ of a compact $d$-dimensi\-onal hyperbolic polytope $P$ is a connected diagram of signature $(d,1)$ without parabolic sub\-dia\-grams.
 In particular, $\Sigma(P)$ contains no bold edge, and any indefinite sub\-dia\-gram is hyperbolic and contains a Lann\'er diagram.
-Moreover, it is shown there that any compact hyperbolic Coxeter $d$-polytope $P$ is simple, and elliptic sub\-dia\-grams of $\Sigma(P)$ are in one-to-one correspondence with faces of $P$: a $k$-face $f$ corresponds to an elliptic sub\-dia\-gram of order $d-k$ whose nodes correspond to the facets of $P$ containing $f$.
+Moreover, it is shown there that any compact hyperbolic Coxeter $d$-polytope $P$ is simple (i.e., every face of dimension $k$ is an intersection of exactly $d-k$ facets), and elliptic sub\-dia\-grams of $\Sigma(P)$ are in one-to-one correspondence with faces of $P$: a $k$-face $f$ corresponds to an elliptic sub\-dia\-gram of order $d-k$ whose nodes correspond to the facets of $P$ containing $f$.

 \begin{prop}[\cite{nodots}, Lemma 1] Let $\Sigma(P)$ be a Coxeter diagram of a hyperbolic Coxeter $d$-polytope $P$ of finite volume.
-Then no proper sub\-dia\-gram of $\Sigma(P)$ is a diagram of a hyperbolic Coxeter $d$-polytope of finite volume.
+Then no proper sub\-dia\-gram of $\Sigma(P)$ is a diagram of a hyperbolic Coxeter $d$-polytope of finite volume. \end{prop}